openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 * Autotune log: `tail -F /var/log/openaps/autotune.log`

-You may also want to run Papertrail ADD LINK HERE ABOUT PAPERTRAIL.
+You may also want to run Papertrail.